sys-admn/Kubernetes-Deployment-Pipeline-for-OVH-Cloud/README.md

 # Kubernetes Deployment Pipeline for OVH Cloud

-This project provides a CI/CD pipeline for deploying a Nginx web server on OVH Cloud's Kubernetes service.
+This project ([depends_on https://github.com/sys-admn/OVHCloud-Infrastructure-Project]) provides a CI/CD pipeline for deploying a Nginx web server on OVH Cloud's Kubernetes service.
 The pipeline uses GitHub Actions for automation, Ansible for configuration management, and Kubernetes for container orchestration.

 ## Project Overview